IndigoOnlineProduction/Events-page-update/events-update-guide.md

             <li>Each artist will have 2-3 minutes onstage</li>
           </ul>
 ```
-### Copy this within the "eventInfo" div below the last <p> tag

-### If the Event Info requires a button, e.g. "Buy Tickets" use this format:
+### If the Event Info requires a button, e.g. "Buy Tickets" use this format and copy within the "eventInfo" div below the last element (likely a paragraph or list):
 ```
 <p><a href="http://www.thebabyshows.com/toronto/spring/visitors/buy-tickets" target="_blank" class="allButton">buy tickets</a></p>
 ```
-### Copy this within the "eventInfo" div below the last element (likely a paragraph or list)

-### Once the event has been updated check all links for accuracy and ensure that the event is linking to the correct host store
+### Once the event has been updated, check in the changes then check all links for accuracy and ensure that the event is linking to the correct host store

+### Send off to the Events team and give yourself a pat on the back!